reid23/yet-another-pompfen-store/README.md

 # yet-another-pompfen-store

-Pompfen engineered for robustness, maintainability, production, and
+Pompfen engineered for robustness, maintainability, accessibility, and performance.

 > [!IMPORTANT]
 > This content is licensed under [AGPL v3](LICENSE)[^1] because I want to encourage sharing within the community.